digidigital/quakejs-installer/README.md

 ## Things that can be improved

-* Add a script to to update configuration, maps and mapcycle without the need to run setup from scratch
+* Add a script (or parameter) to to update configuration, maps and mapcycle without the need to run setup from scratch
-* Add the Q3A-Demo maps to the mapcycle
+* Add the Q3A-Demo maps in pak0.pk3 to the automatically created mapcycle
-* Create start-scripts for mod-folders
+* Create start-scripts for mod-folders (Currently only CPMA)
 * Create a stop-script
+* Add support for mods (maybe...
+QuakeJS.com runs TF so that might work)

 ## Thanks ;)